-Where Web server is a software which receives your request for accessing a web page.
+Where a Web server is software that receives your request for accessing a web page.
 It runs only a couple of security checks on your HTTP request and takes you to the web page.

 Main Causes of WordPress 429 Too Many Requests Error

-The very first thing, we discuss ‘what is error 429 and why it occurs?’ – The intention of this error message is to specify to the user that they are overreaching a rate limit for requests to the server.
+The very first thing, we discuss is ‘What is error 429, and why it occurs?’ – The intention of this error message is to specify to the user that they are overreaching a rate limit for requests to the server.
 In simple words, The “Too Many Requests” error code can have a severe impact on a website’s performance.
 It can slow down the website, cause it to crash or become unresponsive, and ultimately, result in a poor user experience.
 If users continue to encounter this error, they may become frustrated and leave the website, leading to a loss of traffic and potential revenue for the website owner.

 We don’t understand mostly this type of technical error.
-The most usual logic for HTTP error 429 too many requests is when a user, bot, or a script tries to make too many requests to the servers.
-It is a evaluate to intercept DDOS attacks on websites.
+The most usual logic for HTTP error 429 too many requests is when a user, bot, or script tries to make too many requests to the servers.
+It is an evaluation to intercept DDOS attacks on websites.

 As DDoS stands for Distributed Denial of Service.
 It is a common type of attack against your server bandwidth.
 However, the DDoS attack does not engage your site in danger, but if it is not resolved, it may crash your complete WordPress website for a long period of time.

-Although if it is not properly configured, then it may end up intercept search engines or other APIs to run properly.
+Although if it is not properly configured, then it may end up intercepting search engines or other APIs to run properly.
 This would cause unpredicted behavior on your website.